Is it Recommended to Trade Stock onWeekends?

 Using stop-loss orders is one of the smartest ways to manage risk.
 It allows you to lock in profits while also eliminating any emotional attachment to the stock.
 Stop-loss orders can be used for both short- and long-term investments.

 The exact number of stops you can use will depend on your trading style.
 Short-term traders might use tight stop-losses while long-term investors may opt to use wider stops.
 Stop-loss orders are very helpful in limiting the loss of your investments during market gaps.
-These gaps are often caused by fast-moving markets, where price fluctuation is frequent.
+These gaps are often caused by fast-moving , where price fluctuation is frequent.

 This can make it hard to achieve a fixed-price stop.
 Stop-loss orders can be placed on several different types of assets, including stocks, ETFs, bonds, and mutual funds.
 However, it is important to understand that these orders do not always work in the way you expect.